Ahmed3llam/Examination-System/README.md

    - Perform various operations, such as creating exams, managing courses, and viewing student grades.

 ## Reporting
-The system includes reporting features powered by Report Builder, allowing users to generate custom reports based on exam results, student performance, and other relevant metrics.
+- The system includes reporting features powered by Report Builder, allowing users to generate custom reports based on exam results, student performance, and other relevant metrics.
+- RDLC for Report Viewer
 ## Additional Notes
 - Ensure that proper security measures are implemented to protect sensitive data.
 - Regularly back up the database to prevent data loss.